Survival Tips for a Long Airplane Flight

 Time zone adjustment

-To combat jet lag, there are things you can do prior to flying to prepare yourself such as getting a good night's sleep and doing some light exercise e.g going for a walk outside, yoga or a light session at the gym.
+To combat jet lag, prepare yourself prior to the flight by getting a good night's sleep and doing some light exercise e.g going for a walk outside, doing yoga, or a light session at the gym.
 While on the flight, switch your watch to the time of your destination and try to sleep according to that timezone.
-Upon arrival, if it's daylight make sure you get outside for some sun and fresh air, even go for a walk or just hang out in the local park.
+Upon arrival, if it's daylight make sure you get outside for some sun and fresh air.

 Sleep medications